kfahn22/ml-facemesh/README.md

 <p align="center"><img src="pumpkin-face/pumpkin_face.jpg" alt="Pumpkin face" width="800px"></p>

 I then adapted the [FaceMesh texture sketch](https://editor.p5js.org/codingtrain/sketches/zUKp9n4MW) from Daniel Shiffman to render the image as a mask.
 The final touch was to add the pumpkin stem (with the background removed) at the top.
+You can play with the sketch [here](https://editor.p5js.org/kfahn/full/GyvntE4fG).

 ```JavaScript
 let k = face.keypoints[10];